msgpo/arch-guide/README.md

 pacman -S xorg-drivers
 ```
 ### Nvidia proprietary driver:
-Only install these packages if you are using an NVIDIA GPU
+Only install these packages if you are using a NVIDIA GPU
 ```
 pacman -S nvidia nvidia-utils lib32-nvidia-utils
 ```